Malted Mocha Banana Oat Cookies

 - Add 14 grams of malted milk powder, 1/4 tsp baking soda, and 82 grams of flour.
 Stir to partially combine – stop stirring when there aren’t big pockets of flour but some streaks still remain.

-- Set aside 20 grams of chopped dark chocolate and 20 grams of Dulcey chocolate – you’ll use this for topping the cookies before baking.
+- Set aside the remaining 20 grams of chopped dark chocolate and 20 grams of caramelized white chocolate – you’ll use this for topping the cookies before baking.

 - Portion the dough into 12 balls, each approximately 40 grams.
 Place the dough balls on a tray or plate that will fit in your refrigerator.